 for the real thing.

-wrought iron guards protect this recently
+wrought iron guard protects this newly

 planted tree from deer "in rut" shredding the bark

-with their antlers.
+with their antlers

 It is possible that this buck will come back to rub on your tree